top of page

 Sky

-Dr. Sabina Bakeera-Kitaka and Dr. Betsy Pfeffer have worked collaboratively since 2007 to help scale up Adolescent Healthcare in Uganda with the support of their respective institutional affiliations.
+Dr. Sabina Bakeera-Kitaka and Dr. Betsy Pfeffer (see Our Team page for bios) have worked collaboratively since 2007 to help scale up Adolescent Healthcare in Uganda with the support of their respective institutional affiliations.
 Sabrina completed an elective rotation at Columbia University’s Primary Care Ambulatory Care Network Adolescent Health Clinic in NYC.
 Their work on how global health collaborations can improve adolescent care has been accepted for presentation both locally and internationally.
 With the formation of GHI in 2018, their goal is to continue this important work to ensure that every child and adolescent grows and reaches their fullest potential.

 SAHU Logo.png